freeradical13/freeradical13.github.io/index.md

 # Biology Basics

 The purpose of this site is to explore biology and the things that make up biology.
 Feel free to [suggest corrections or additions][issues].
-You may follow updates to this page using [an RSS feed](https://github.com/freeradical13/freeradical13.github.io/commits/master/index.md.atom).
+You may follow updates to this page using [this RSS feed](https://github.com/freeradical13/freeradical13.github.io/commits/master/index.md.atom) and [some RSS reader](https://download.cnet.com/browsers-newsreaders/).

 # Big History